lhr0909/PythonObfuscator/README.md

 Changelog
 =========
+v0.3: Used base64 to fix the backslash issues!
+Should be able to obfuscate itself.

 v0.2: changed the pack structure, still trying to fix the back slash problem.

 v0.1: Basic hack, lots of bugs, cannot even obfuscate itself, or obfuscated code.